Position: Capacity Building Lead

 - Facilitate strategic planning, board retreats and other meetings for our CBO partners as needed.

-- Meet with the point of contact of partner organization on a regular basis (bi-weekly or monthly) to be a thought partner.
+- Meet with the point of contact of partner organizations on a regular basis (bi-weekly or monthly) to be a thought partner.

 - Respond to emerging needs, including helping the partner through internal conflicts.
 This includes, but not limited to, helping the staff navigate tensions with the board, coaching on supervision issues, problem solving around time-sensitive or emergency situations, etc.